 All rooms include a private bathroom, free WiFi and daily housekeeping.
 On-site, there is a simple restaurant, guest BBQ and gift shop.

-Best of all, Abot Guest House is located in Kuala Tahan just across the river from the park headquarters.
+Best of all, Abot Guest House is located in Kuala Tahan just across the river from the Park Centre.

 Click here to see the latest prices now.